What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 The red meme represents a stage of development in Spiral Dynamics that is characterized by a clear focus on personal power, dominance and immediacy.
 This meme is characterized by impulsive, energetic actions.
 Some key features of the red meme are:

-Long-term planning is not the focus.
+The focus is not on long-term planning.
 The red meme is impulsive and acts in the here and now.
-It seeks immediate gratification and rejects lengthy considerations.
+It seeks immediate gratification and rejects lengthy considerations. -

-Pleasure and the pursuit of personal enjoyment are fundamental driving forces.
-The red meme seeks instant gratification and rejects restrictions in favor of hedonism.
+Pleasure and the pursuit of personal pleasure are fundamental driving forces.
+The red meme seeks instant gratification and rejects restrictions in favor of hedonism. -

 Clear hierarchies and authority are acceptable as long as they do not threaten personal power.
 Individuals with a red meme strive to be at the top of the hierarchy themselves.
 This position is reinforced by severely punishing subordinates who fail to comply.